 1 A village artisan

 This is the first of two articles that together might be called

 Uncle Xi and the Ten Kings of the Underworld.

 I relish the way this blog allows me to update my film and book with further details on the Li family Daoists.
 My stay with Li Manshan last month allowed me to make some little excursions into visual culture, part of the whole rich ritual world that was so impoverished after Liberation until the revival of the late 1970s.

 In both rural and urban China, paintings of the Ten Kings of the Underworld (Shiwang xiang 十王像, or Shidian Yanjun 十殿阎君) were commonly displayed for funerals—and in some places they still are (see under Gaoluo).
-In Yanggao the only surviving set that I know of was handed down by the great Daoist Li Peisen (complete images here), though the paintings are no longer used.
+In Yanggao the only surviving set that I know of was handed down by the great Daoist Li Peisen (complete images here).

 Inspecting the Orphan Souls painting, with its shawm band dressed in what look like Eighth Route Army costumes and hats, I used to assume that it was painted just before 1948 when Yanggao was “liberated”.
 But last month at home with Li Manshan, he finally * explained that both the Orphan Souls and Ten Kings were painted by Artisan the Sixth (Liu huajiang, surnamed Wei 魏) from Tianjiatun village—the very same who made the long cloth pennant for Li Qing around 1985, that they still use for the Hoisting the Pennant ritual (my book, pp.88, 147; film, from 44.20)!